Date:

 Phil Taylor

-This track is totally in the spirit of the great Lemmy Kilmisterbecause it can be described as nothing less than explosive and sensational!
-The gem of the album of the same name, as well as of all live performances MotörheadThis track starts with an invigorating drum intro that makes you want to stomp your feet!
-Then the bass comes in, and the track gets incredibly rich and expressive shades in terms of sound....
+This track is totally in the spirit of the great Lemmy Kilmisterbecause it can only be described as explosive and extravagant!
+The jewel of the album of the same name, as well as of all live performances MotörheadThis track starts with an invigorating drum intro that makes you want to stomp your feet!
+Then the bass comes in, and the track gets incredibly juicy and expressive shades in terms of sound....

 Rush - Tom Sawyer (1981)